 - With most work being done outside of offices during the pandemic, accommodation providers large and small have been pivoting to attract remote workers

 - Many digital nomads prefer vacation rentals over hotels - but not always.
 Work amenities and lockdown restrictions may change that preference

-- This cohort of travellers often stays longer and out of season, making them especially attractive during the pandemic
+- This cohort of travelers often stays longer and out of season, making them especially attractive during the pandemic

-- Travelling responsibly during the pandemic is as strong a concern of digital nomads as all travellers, so having information about where guests can take tests could be helpful
+- Traveling responsibly during the pandemic is as strong a concern of digital nomads as all travelers, so having information about where guests can take tests could be helpful